LiquidSmokeX64/coffee/coffeelinux-archiso/README.md

 Custom made self updating service: Stay up to date with no user interaction.
 Runs on boot by default.

+A hand picked set of QoL packages and dependencies for a large number of apps and services.

+Yaru (Ubuntu) styled Gnome DE, with dynamic buffering mutter.

+Mint styled Cinnamon DE with ALL mint backgrounds available.

 Stable or Testing Repo installation option for the brave.

 Web Browser Choices: Chrome, Firefox, and MS Edge

-App Choices: Snapd framework, Steam, Java, VMWare, Discord, Github Desktop, Epic Games Launcher, Lutris, and LibreOffice.
+App Choices: Snap Store, Steam, Java, VMWare, Discord, Github Desktop, Epic Games Launcher, Lutris, and LibreOffice.

 Bootloader Choices: Grub UEFI, Grub BIOS, and Systemd-Boot (with optional Secure-boot)